-- Go to Video > Stream > General and set the compression as low as possible. - Below the live view image, click and in Video format, select MJPEG. - Go to Video > Stream > Zipstream and select Off.
+- Go to Video > Stream > General and set the compression as low as possible. - Go to Video > Stream > Zipstream and select Off.

 Handle scenes with strong backlight

 Dynamic range is the difference in light levels in an image.
 In some cases the difference between the darkest and the brightest areas can be significant.
 The result is often an image where either the dark or the bright areas are visible.
 Wide dynamic range (WDR) makes both dark and bright areas of the image visible.